Getting started

 await Team.all().prefetch_related('events__tournament')

-# You can filter and order by related models too
+# Filter and order by related models too

 await Tournament.filter(